Dealing With an Instagram IP Ban: How to Regain Access to Your Account

 What Is an Instagram IP Ban?

-That’s because everyone using the same Wi-FI can suddenly get banned, such as roommates or family members, even though only one of them has violated the rules.
+All requests sent from the banned IP address are automatically rejected, regardless of whether you use the website or mobile app.
+Everyone using the same Wi-FI, for example, can suddenly get banned, such as roommates or family members, even though only one of them has violated the rules.

 Why Is Instagram Banning IP Addresses?

-So, if you’re a casual user who just wants to share photos occasionally or scroll through Instagram, you have nothing to worry about.
-But if you have an online business that depends on this platform, you should know what actions can get you banned.
+Generally, Instagram bans IP addresses when they are associated with continuous violations of rules.
+So, if you’re a casual user who just wants to share photos occasionally or scroll through Instagram, you have little to worry about.
+Unless you or someone in your network repeatedly breaks Instagram’s rules.

 Causes of Instagram IP Bans